 How do I delete a split activity?

-Navigate to the activity you'd like to delete > click the wrench icon > click Delete.
+Navigate to the activity you'd like to delete > click the ellipses > click Delete.